 Nora is an award winning Iranian-Australian filmmaker based in Melbourne.
 She holds a Bachelor Degree in Architecture from the University of Technology, Sydney and a Masters in Film & Television from the Victorian College of the Arts (VCA).

 In 2011, her documentary BEIRUT, UNDER THE BRIDGE was awarded ‘Best Director Documentary’ and ‘Special Jury Prize Documentary’ at the 11th Beirut International Film Festival and broadcast on CNN.
-In 2012, Nora fulfilled a Film Victoria/SBS internship with Emmy Award Winning Director Sonya Pemberton on the feature length documentary JABBED: LOVE, FEAR & VACCINES.
+In 2012, Nora fulfilled an SBS internship with Emmy Award Winning Director Sonya Pemberton on the feature length documentary JABBED: LOVE, FEAR & VACCINES.

-In 2017, her first long form documentary, CASA ANTÚNEZ (ANTÚNEZ HOUSE) competed in the Official Selection of the 2017 Sheffield Doc/Fest (New Talent Award Nominee) and the 2017 Antenna International Documentary Festival (Best Australian Feature Documentary Nominee).
-Nora’s latest narrative short, WATERFALL (Screen Australia Hot Shots Program) had its World Premiere at the 66th Melbourne International Film Festival and is currently on the festival circuit.
+Her first long form documentary, CASA ANTÚNEZ (ANTÚNEZ HOUSE) competed in the Official Selection of the 2017 Sheffield Doc/Fest (New Talent Award Nominee), 2017 Antenna International Documentary Festival (Best Australian Feature Documentary Nominee), 34th Bogota International Film Festival (Best Environmental Documentary Nominee) and 7th ACAMPADOC Panamá International Documentary Festival.

-Nora is represented by HLA Management.
+Nora is currently a Teaching Associate at Monash University and is represented by HLA Management.